-Make Piping Connections - See Fig. 1 and 3.
-The PreVent II unit requires 3 external piping connections.
-The piping connection labelled IN is the refrigerant and air gas connection from the chiller's purge probe.
-The connection
+Make Piping Connections - See Fig. 1 and 3 The PreVent II unit requires 3 external piping connections.
+The

 Each piping connection is 3/8-in.
 O.D. copper tubing.
 Each connection from the chiller to the PreVent II unit must be as short as possible to avoid an excessive pressure drop in the copper lines.
 In the refrigerant and air gas line, excessive pressure drop will lengthen the time the unit takes to remove noncondensable gases from the chiller.
 The recovered refrigerant line (OUT external piping connection) leaving the PreVent II unit must be above the refrigerant liquid level in the chiller's cooler.
-The recovered refrigerant line entering the chiller's cooler can be below the refrigerant line the recovered refrigerant line.
-The vent connection should be piped in accordance with ASHRAE 15, latest edition, and all applicable local codes.
+The recovered refrigerant line entering the chiller's cooler can be below the refrigerant level.
+This is required to avoid a backup of refrigerant in the recovered refrigerant line The vent connection should be piped in accordance with ASHRAE 15, latest edition, and all applicable local codes.

 If the PreVent II unit is not mounted on top of the chiller's condenser (above the purge probe connection) or mounted on a Carrier 17/19DR chiller, then a field supplied suction accumulator and a shutdown solenoid will be needed.
-The suction accumulator must be installed at the inlet of the Pre-Vent II unit.
+The suction accumulator must be installed at the inlet of the PreVent II unit.
 The shutdown solenoid must be installed at the outlet of the chiller's purge probe.
 See Fig. 3.
-The suction accumulator and shutdown solenoid are necessary to prevent liquid refrigerant from entering the purge pump.
+The suction accumulator and shutdown solenoid are necessary to prevent liquid refrigerant from entering the purge pump